-Though many face PCOS across the globe, it’s sad to say how more than half the women fail to detect the issue at hand early on.
+Though many face PCOS globally, it’s sad to say that more than half the women fail to detect the issue at hand early on.
 The diagnosis of PCOS is quite simple.
-A medical expert will ask you about the problem you are facing and also examine your medical history which includes a pelvic test.
-A pelvic exam examines one’s reproductive organs.
+A medical expert will ask you about your health problems and examine your medical history, including a pelvic test.
+A pelvic exam determines one’s reproductive organs.

 Treatments Suggested for PCOS

-It’s important to get treated the right way.
+It’s essential to get treated the right way.
 Crash dieting and torturing oneself to the point of starvation is not the right way to go about it.
-You have to start being kinder to your body and take sustainable and concrete steps toward changing your lifestyle.
+You must start being kinder to your body and take sustainable and concrete steps toward changing your lifestyle.

 Healthy Food Habits and Lifestyle

-You have to move towards a healthier way of living and intaking lots of nutrients and less junk indulgence.
+You have to move towards a healthier way of living, taking lots of nutrients and less junk indulgence.
 Hormones are directly linked with the kind of food we eat and the lifestyle we lead.
 Good food and a good exercise regime can lead your body to use insulin more efficiently, lower blood glucose levels, and may help you ovulate.

 It isn’t compulsory to stop everything habit all at once.
 You need a balance between all your habits.
 Start slow but try to be consistent.

-There is the right medication that can help your ovaries to release eggs normally.
+There are the right medications available that can help your ovaries to release eggs normally.
 But there are risks involved like multiple birth and ovarian hyperstimulation.
 It can also cause abdominal bloating and pelvic pain.

 Diabetes medicines and birth control pills can serve to reduce your PCOS symptoms.
 But these are only recommended to those who are not looking to get pregnant.

 It’s easy to get stayed by the ‘beauty standards’ of today’s social media times.
 Similarly, one might find herself getting demotivated due to regular failure while trying to lose weight in case of PCOS.
 But that shouldn’t be the reason for you to deter.
 Your body needs all the love while you are going through PCOS.
-It’s not a short journey and can be a little frustrating too sometimes.
+It’s not a short journey and can sometimes be a little frustrating.

 But all you need is to slow down and meet my body where it is at.
 Empower it with health and learn to live with your condition one day at a time.